Kyde91/Milestone-Project/README.md

 ![Alt text](assets/images/syncchanges.png)

-- Go to your repository, you will see that the changes have been made. on the right side of the main branch you should see the 'Deployments link'.
+- Go to your repository, you will see that the changes have been made.
+On the right side of the main branch you should see the 'Deployments link'.

 ![Alt text](assets/images/deploymentstab.png)